Nonparametric inference for continuous-time event counting and link-based dynamic network models: Introduction

+In this paper we mainly consider dynamic network interaction models, because dynamic networks can be understood as two dynamic network interaction models.
+In the model the distribution of the next event conditional on the past is expressed as depending on two quantities: The covariates and the parameter function.
+The covariates are random but observed.
+They summarize the relevant history of past interactions.
+Naturally they are functions of the time.
+How the covariates influence the distribution is regulated by an unobserved, deterministic parameter function.
+Thus, the model allows for the effect of the covariates to be changing over time.
+It is this effect (the parameter function) that is our primary interest of estimation.

 In this paper we will make use of counting process models from survival analysis that we adapt for our network models.
-We will develop asymptotic theory for a kernel-based estimator of local parameters in the models.
+We will develop asymptotic theory for a kernel-based estimator of parameter functions in the models.
 The estimator is based on a localized likelihood criterion.